(No ratings)

 POWEREASE $14 |

-Dr. Ruby Mehta is a Washington, DC physician who specializes in pediatric transplant hepatology (liver transplant medicine).
-These areas are among her clinical interests: portal hypertension, achalasia, and hepatitis.
-Dr. Mehta is affiliated with MedStar Georgetown University Hospital.
-She seems to be an in-network provider for Anthem, Blue California, and Coventry, as well as other insurance carriers.
-Before completing her residency at Brookdale University Hospital and Medical Center, Dr. Mehta attended medical school at Jawaharlal Nehru Medical College.
+Dr. Ruby Mehta practices pediatric transplant hepatology (liver transplant medicine) in Washington, DC.
+Dr. Mehta's clinical interests include portal hypertension, achalasia, and hepatitis C. She is affiliated with MedStar Georgetown University Hospital.
+She appears to be in-network for Anthem, Blue California, Coventry, and more.
+After attending Jawaharlal Nehru Medical College for medical school, she completed her residency training at Brookdale University Hospital and Medical Center.